youssefmohammed0/STM32-CustomBootloader/README.md

 - **Robust Firmware Management**: Equipped with functions to safely erase, write, and verify firmware, the bootloader provides a secure environment for firmware updates regardless of the memory type being used.
 - **Security Features**: The bootloader includes commands to enable and disable read/write protection on specific memory sectors.
 This is crucial for safeguarding sensitive data and preventing unauthorized modifications.
 - **Memory Inspection and Control**: With commands that allow direct reading of memory contents and checking the protection status of memory sectors, the bootloader offers powerful tools for developers to inspect and control the microcontroller's memory.
+- **UART Communication**: Firmware updates are performed using UART2, while UART3 is utilized for debugging, providing a clear separation of concerns for reliable firmware management.

 ### Programming Utility Features:
 - **Cross-Platform Functionality**: Written in Python, the programming utility is compatible with multiple operating systems, including Windows, macOS, and Linux, providing flexibility in deployment.